jamie-forschmiedt/permutations/index.md

 We are therefore able to calculate a p-value for our test statistic.
 In our example, I = 4, mean = 15/2 = 7.5, variance = 6(6-1)(12+5)/72 = 7.083, and SD = <img src="https://render.githubusercontent.com/render/math?math=\sqrt{Variance}"> = 2.66.
 Our standardized variable is therefore -1.32.
 Using a standard normal distribution Z table, we can calculate that the two-tailed p-value is about 0.187.

 ## Visualizing permutations
-Below are a few visualizations of permutations generated using the process described in our card-shuffling example.
+Below are a few visualizations of permutations generated using the random transposition process described in our card-shuffling example.

 ###   Running for 0.3nlog(n) steps
 First, let's look at a couple of permutations generated when the process is run for 0.3nlog(n) steps.
 This is not enough steps for the process to converge to a uniform distribution over all permutations, so we should expect the p-values from our statistical tests to be pretty small here.